[SCPA.info] [Sites] [SB] [Marco Polo]

 Marco Polo

-Marco Polo Launch is located in a clearing (Marco Polo Meadow) along a ridge line above the Polo Fields.
-The ridge is not named on local maps but is sometimes referred to as Toro Ridge and or Polo Ridge and or Toro Canyon Ridge.
+Marco Polo Launch is located in a clearing (Marco Polo Meadow) along a ridge line above (1 mile NE of) the Polo Fields.
+The ridge is not named on local maps but is most frequently referred to as Toro Ridge.
+Other less utilized names include Polo Ridge and or Toro Canyon Ridge.

 Marco Polo Meadow and Marco Polo Launch are about 1,075 feet MSL.